JUMPSTONIK/JUMPSTONIK/README.md

 # Hi, I'm Josue David Lopez Florian

-I'm a Frontend and Full-stack developer.
 I consider myself as a great Frontend developer, because I love what I do, and I prefer to let my work show you my skills.
 Furthermore, I have the desire to grow fast and improve my skills everyday to deliver high quality software in every project I work.
 As a frontend developer I focus a lot on details, accesibilty and be sure everything works as it should.
 I love working with data too, so I hope to become a Data Scientist in the future and maybe combine both of my passions in my work.
 Beside my work as a developer, I love dancing, playing a big variety of video games, learn new technologies, create some side project to try new things and never stop learning.

 <h2>🚀 What I've Worked With</h2>
 <p align="left">